 If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
 During the 5 year minimum membership period you are entitled to receive the Government contribution.
-From 1 April 2020 you can opt out of this requirement, however if you do so you will forego your entitlement to the Government contribution.
-Your entitlement will be pro-rated from 1 July in the year that you opt out until the date you opt out.
+Once you've reached the age of 65 you can opt out of this requirement, however if you do so you will forgo your entitlement to the Government contribution.
+Your entitlement will be prorated from 1 July in the year that you opt out until the date you opt out.